 Would I do this again?

 Yes, 100%.
-This entire experience taught me that you must fight for the things you love.
+This road from automotive to web development taught me that you must fight for the things you love.
 There’s nothing that can’t be accomplished with the right amount of effort.

 There is no point in denying yourself a change of career path if your passion drifts away, and the sooner you start to put in the effort, the faster you’ll catch up with your new career interest.